ethanjyoung/ethanjyoung.github.io/_pages/notes.md

 * **MATH 148**: Experience of Data Science

-  - My group performed data engineering and data analysis with a large dataset from an industry partner.
+  - My group performed data engineering and data analysis with a dataset from an industry partner.
-  - We also communicated our findings to them, which is contained in this report.
+  - We also communicated our findings to them, which is contained in a report.

 * **MATH 168**: Introduction to Networks